 People watch sport to be entertained and to see who wins and loses.
 What they dislike is a draw.
 Readers are the same.
+They definitely want the sense of an ending.

-Readers of commercial fiction want to see a winner at the end.
-Readers of literary fiction are prepared to accept more ambiguity.
-In either case, the ending must be powerful.
 Great endings leave the reader satisfied, even if the rest of the book is weak.
 Weak endings leave the reader disappointed, even if the book was good.

 A great ending always:

 Sometimes the best stories are the ones that leave you guessing, so don’t be afraid to create some mystery in your conclusion.
 However, you should make sure the story feels as if it is finished.

 You should not work in an artificial twist, or a surprise, in the end, unless the story justifies it.
 Try not to force the story in a direction.
 Decide what could or should be the most logical and natural outcome, given the personalities of the characters involved.
 Do not make them do things they would not naturally do.

 The goal is to write a story that leaves your reader looking for your name at the end.

 - We don’t know if the protagonist wins or loses.

 - The protagonist wins, but at a moral cost.

 - The protagonist loses, but with a moral gain.